rrwick/Filtlong/README.md

 ## Example commands (detailed)

-These examples use a 1.3 Gbp read set that's part of a [barcoded 1D MinION run](https://github.com/rrwick/Bacterial-genome-assemblies-with-multiplex-MinION-sequencing).
+These examples use a 1.3 Gbp read set that was part of a [barcoded 1D MinION run](https://github.com/rrwick/Bacterial-genome-assemblies-with-multiplex-MinION-sequencing).
 I assessed read identity by aligning the reads to a completed assembly using [minimap2](https://github.com/lh3/minimap2) and [this script](misc/read_length_identity.py).

 <table>
     <tr>
         <td>
             <img align="right" src="misc/example_commands_0_unfiltered.png" alt="unfiltered" width="400">
-            Here are the read length and identity distributions before running Filtlong.
+            Here is what the reads look like before Filtlong.
+Each dot is a read and the marginal histograms show the length distribution (top) and identity distribution (right).
             <br><br>
             The length N50 is 24,088 bp (i.e. half the bases are in a read 24,088 bp long or longer).
             <br>